ndhoule/nathanhoule.com/src/content/blog/git-rebase-workflow.md

 #####[Skip to the tl;dr](#revert-rebase-tldr)

-The flipside to squashing your commits down into a
+The flipside to rebasing down to a single commit is that if you mess things up, undoing them can sometimes be a little difficult.

 Sometimes, in the middle of a rebase you'll realize that you edited the wrong commits, hit save before you finished typing out your commit message, or messed up some merge conflicts during your rebase.
-Luckily, reverting a rebase is fairly painless, thanks to Git's [`reflog`][reflog] command.
+Luckily, reverting a rebase is pretty easy, thanks to Git's [`reflog`][reflog] command.

 First, we'll run `git reflog` to get a full list of changes made to our repository: